-The bill aims to amend several sections of the Code of West Virginia to increase penalties for various sexual offenses, particularly those involving minors.
-Key changes include elevating the penalties for sexual assault and sexual abuse in the third degree from misdemeanors to felonies, with increased minimum and maximum prison sentences.
-For instance, the minimum sentence for sexual assault in the third degree is raised from one year to two years, and the maximum from five years to ten years.
-Similarly, the penalties for sexual abuse in the third degree are also adjusted, with offenders facing confinement in a state correctional facility for a minimum of one year instead of ninety days, and fines increased from $500 to $1,000.
+This bill proposes amendments to several sections of the Code of West Virginia to increase penalties for various sexual offenses, particularly those involving minors.
+Key changes include elevating the penalties for sexual assault and sexual abuse in the third degree from misdemeanors to felonies, with increased minimum and maximum prison sentences and fines.
+For instance, the minimum prison sentence for sexual assault in the third degree is raised from one year to two years, and the maximum from five years to ten years.
+Similarly, the penalties for sexual abuse in the third degree are also adjusted to reflect a felony classification, with a minimum sentence of one year and a maximum of five years, along with increased fines.

 Committee Substitute: 61-8B-5, 61-8B-9, 61-8D-5, 61-8D-6